Culture, Climate and Belonging Tip Sheet

-Equity is the ability for diverse and racialized students, faculty and professional staff to participate in classrooms and workspaces.
-Inclusion is the goal for all three stakeholders to have equivalent experiences while learning and working at the college.
+A goal within CNHP is full participation in respective roles for students, faculty and professional staff through equivalent experiences while learning and working at the college.
 Therefore, it is CNHP's responsibility to create spaces where everyone feels safe to express themselves and their views and to make adaptations, accommodations or corrections where necessary.
 Academia is an environment to learn and grow without psychological or emotional harm or damage.

-To that end, the assistant dean of Diversity, Equity and Inclusion created this tip sheet for faculty to assist in navigating diversity and inclusion check-ins, curriculum conversations and questions in the classroom toward the goal of inclusion for all students.
+To that end, we created this tip sheet for faculty to assist in navigating check-ins, curriculum conversations and questions in the classroom toward the goal of a full academic participation.

 Speech bubble graphic